 Following on from this global overview, the next presentation was from Monower Mostafa, research director at the Development Synergy Institute and a policy analyst with the All-Party Parliamentary Group on Bangladesh.
 He situated his presentation in the Bangladeshi context, and discussed poverty and the MDGs against the backdrop of the PRSP (Poverty Reduction Strategy Paper) and the NSAPR II (the National Strategy for Accelerated Poverty Reduction II).
 Finally, he took us through the monitoring and evaluation system used for the NSAPR II.

 I enjoyed these two presentations.
 My thinking constantly shifts between the global and the local and so I had been reading a lot of this background material.
 It was a luxury though to sit back and have information presented so clearly and succinctly, in a way that helped consolidate and clarify certain areas for me.
 The rest of the conference focused on VSO’s monitoring and evaluation of its programmes in Bangladesh, and our (volunteers’) related monitoring and evaluation of work in our placements.
 Finally, the conference dealt with other issues of relevance to volunteers.
-(It transpired that there are a lot of unhappy volunteers in Bangladesh and the atmosphere at times was highly-charged.)
-I also had a couple of work-related meetings with the head of VSO in Bangladesh, and was surprised that she unaware of my work situation.
-I would have thought that volunteers’ quarterly reports would have been on her agenda, particularly if placements were proving problematic.
+The atmosphere was fraught at times as many volunteers struggle in their placements, especially in relation to monitoring and evaluation.
+In many respects, the difficulties highlighted the challenges that occur when theory meets practice in complex situations.
+I also had a couple of work-related meetings with the head of VSO in Bangladesh, who, surprisingly, was unaware of the particular difficulties I have been facing in my placement, despite the ongoing reporting system.

-For me, much of the work and discussion on monitoring and evaluation didn’t make sense in the context of my placement (see post 25 and post 48).
-I used the time though to reflect on my work, and to read around issues in monitoring and evaluation in development contexts.
-From what I have read so far, there’s nothing very different to my personal experience of monitoring and evaluation in training, project management and research.
+For me, much of the work and discussion on monitoring and evaluation did not make sense in the context of my placement (see post 25 and post 48).
+I used the time though to reflect on my work, and to read around issues relating to monitoring and evaluation in development contexts.
+From what I have read so far, there’s nothing very different to my personal experience of monitoring and evaluation in training, project management and research outside of development settings.
 I think I can safely conclude that I have read and thought enough about monitoring and evaluation in development at this stage (see also post 34 and post 48).
-What I need to do now is to observe, and work with, an effective and reputable monitoring and evaluation system that is operating successfully in the development sector.
+What I really need now is to observe, and preferably work with, an effective and reputable monitoring and evaluation system that is operating successfully at the coalface in the development sector.

 Consolation: Cox’s Bazar and the beach